2026 World Cup Predictions

 - Kimi AI: it used a team of AI helpers, and each one judged a different thing, how strong each team is (its Elo rating, a single number that rates how good a team is), their attack and defense, their tactics, travel and rest, injuries, and even the betting market.
 It combined all of that into a chance for each team, and it put Spain and France right at the top.

-Here is the thing though, because football is still a sport, so nothing is guaranteed and nobody can know for sure who will win.
+Here is the thing though, because football is still a sport, so nothing was guaranteed and nobody could know for sure who would win.

-And honestly, that's exactly what makes the World Cup so exciting, because anyone can win it.
+And honestly, that's exactly what made the World Cup so exciting, because anyone could win it.

 Common questions

-What team is favored to win the 2026 World Cup?
+Which team was favored to win the 2026 World Cup?

-Has an AI predicted the 2026 World Cup winner?
+Did an AI predict the 2026 World Cup winner?

 Yes.
-The team behind the Kimi AI ran a full simulation of the tournament, using many AI agents that each judged one factor like team strength, attack and defense, tactics, travel and rest, injuries, and the betting market.
-It put Spain and France at the top, the same as the experts.
-The AI also liked Germany before the games started, but Germany are now out, knocked out in the round of 32, so Spain and France are the two names still leading the field.
+The team behind the Kimi AI ran a full simulation of the tournament, judging factors like team strength, attack and defense, tactics, and the betting market.
+It put Spain and France at the top, and Spain went on to win it.

 How do you predict the 2026 World Cup?